SumoLogic/sumologic-content/Amazon_Web_Services/EC2/Host_Metrics_OTEL/README.md

 - Download the JSON file(s).
 - Find/replace all Source Categories within the JSON with your own Source Category (Ex: sourceCategory=yourSourceCategory).
 - [Import](https://help.sumologic.com/docs/get-started/library/#import-content) the content to your desired folder location in Sumo Logic.
+- **Note: Metric names may vary depending on the type/version of the OS used.
+Therefore, they may need to be updated accordingly (i.e. metric=system.memory.utlization may need to be metric=system.memory.usage instead)**

 ### Collection:
 For instructions on how to collect logs and metrics for use with content, please see [Sumo Logic Documentation](https://help.sumologic.com/docs/send-data/).